4nbu/blog_old/source/_posts/Static-Blog-with-Hexo.md

 git push origin master
 ```

+# Custom Domain
+- Create a file named "CNAME" in the source folder and add your custom domain without any prefix for E.g., `tsttc.pw`
+- Just ignore the step, if you don't have a custom domain and your blog would be available in `<your github user name>.github.io`

 # Enabling Continuous Integration

 I thought of covering the CI as well, but the post became very long than I expected.
 So, I will create a separate post and link here for enabling CI using different services.